Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 People dining outside at a cafe

-Not local to Raleigh, but the Flying Biscuit Cafe is certainly popular with Raleigh locals and is one of the most popular brunch spots and they’ve been welcoming villagers since 2009.
+Not local to Raleigh, but the Flying Biscuit Cafe is certainly popular with Raleigh locals and is one of the most popular breakfast and brunch spots since it opened in 2009.
+They also have locations in Cary and Brier Creek.

 Well known for their Southern hospitality, bright décor that gives you permission to relax, and of course their tasting and filling food – most notably grits and fluffy biscuits (they bake nearly 5,000 biscuits a week).